hyeonseo6101/hyeonseo6101/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Statistics and AI in Chung-Ang University.
+- 🌱 I’m currently studying Statistics and AI at Chung-Ang University.
 - 📫 How to reach me: khs6101kr@cau.ac.kr